postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

  }
 ```

-When looked at with the 'Show Metalama Diff' tool we can examine the code that will be added at compile time.
-This is a very good way to check that custom aspects that you create actually fulfil your requirements.
+When viewed with the 'Show Metalama Diff' tool, we can examine the code that will be added at compile time.
+This is a great way to check that the custom aspects you create actually meet your requirements:

 ```c#
 using System.Security;